Grounded in gratitude

 When I get to this state of conscious gratitude for being, it renders all else possible.
 And then I take it from there…one day, one step at a time.

 For now, this is my #1 commitment and ritual every day.
 And it’s working.
 It’s keeping me grounded and, for the most part, prevents me from living in a state of pain and suffering when I very easily could set up camp there.
 I still feel sad.
 I still have emotional outbursts with my friends occasionally as I try to process it all.
-I still cry.
+I still cry a lot.
 But it is different, it’s a grounded, grateful and hopeful sad.
 Does that make any sense?

 I want to end my blog on this pre-Thanksgiving eve with a heartfelt THANK YOU to each of you for reading this and being part of the In-the-Equation community.
-And I especially want to thank those of you who have reached out to me personally with notes of encouragement and stories of your own.
+I especially want to thank those of you who have reached out to me personally with notes of encouragement and stories of your own.

 May you have a Happy & Healthy Thanksgiving — however you define it.
 I hope it means that you will be in-your-equation — however you define that.
 And that you will find a moment to be thankful just for being YOU.